Dust off your bike to explore Sheppey this sparkling winter

 In the winter the weather can quickly change from gentle to harsh so you might want to consider what you will do in certain conditions.
 You’ve decided to take your waterproof with you, but you find you get too hot once you are cycling.
 Sweating is meant to make you feel cool in the summer but it can make you feel cold in the winter.
 The professional advice is that you should wear specialised cycle clothing as it is light and perfect for this type of exercise.
 But it’s important to wear what you feel comfortable in and keeps you warm.
 Wearing gloves with material which grips onto handlebars is ideal as these help to keep your extremities warm in the winter weather.
 Glasses are also recommended to protect your eyes in case grit or surface water sprays into your eyes from the road.

 It can also be useful to invest in a puncture repair kit, so that you can fix your tyres if they burst in the harsher weather.

-You may want arrange a stop at one of Swale’s welcoming cafes for a nice warming snack and drink.
+You may want arrange a stop at a a take-away venue or shop for a snack and drink.
 However, if you have somewhere to store it safely on your bike, you could take food and drink with you.

-An essential for this time of year is also to get a light for your bike as the daylight hours get shorter.
+An essential is also to get a light for your bike as the daylight hours get shorter.
 It might be worth buying a light even if you plan to only cycle during the day, considering that you might get delayed at your destination or it could be a particularly overcast day.